Fano varieties of cubic fourfolds containing a plane: Birationality and moduli spaces of sheaves

-For a line $l\subseteq Y$ not contained in the plane $P$, the sheaf $\kj_l$ is pure of dimension $1$ because, by Proposition \ref{prop:ideallines}, $\ki_l$ is a vector bundle supported on a line in $\PP^2$.
-(See \eqref{eq:Dan} for the definition of $\ki_l$.)
+Notice that $\ke_1$ is locally-free of rank 2.
+Also, for a line $l\subseteq Y$ not contained in the plane $P$, the sheaf $\kj_l$ is pure of dimension $1$.
+Indeed, by Proposition \ref{prop:ideallines}, $\kl_l$ is a vector bundle (of rank 4) supported on a line in $\PP^2$.
+(See \eqref{eq:Dan} for the definition of $\kl_l$.)

 \begin{lem} Let $Y$ be a cubic fourfold satisfying $(\ast)$.
 If $l$ is a line in $Y$, then $v^B(\kj_l)=(0,f^*h,s)$, for some integer $s$.
-Moreover, $v^B(\ke_j)=(2,K+jf^*h+2B,s_j)$, for some $K\in\Pic(S)$, $s_j\in\ZZ$ and $j=0,1$. \end{lem}
+Moreover, $v^B(\ke_j)=(2,\ell+jf^*h+2B,s_j)$, for some $\ell\in\Pic(S)$, $s_j\in\ZZ$ and $j=0,1$. \end{lem}

-\begin{proof} Take a line $l\subseteq Y$ such that $l\cap P=\emptyset$.
-Under this assumption, by Proposition \ref{prop:ideallines}, $\kj_l$ is a vector bundle supported on a curve in the linear system of $f^*h$.
-Hence, assuming $l$ generic with the above property, we necessarily have that $v^B(\kj_l)$ is as required.
-Using this and the fact that, by Proposition \ref{prop:ideallines}, for $l\subseteq P\subseteq Y$, the complex $\kj_l$ is extension of $\e[1]$ and $\f$, it is enough to prove that $v^B(\e)=(2,K+2B,s_0)$, for $K\in\Pic(S)$.
-But this follows easily from the explicit description of $\Xi$ in \eqref{eqn:equiv}, Lemma \ref{lem:NS} and the fact that, as $\kb_i$ is a locally free $\ko_{\PP^2}$-module of rank $8$, the twisted sheaf $\ke_i$ is locally free of rank $2$. \end{proof}
+\begin{proof} Take a line $l\subseteq Y$ such that $l\not\subseteq P$.
+Then $\kj_l$ is a pure torsion-free sheaf supported on a curve in the linear system of $f^*h$.
+Assuming $l$ generic with the above property, we necessarily have that $v^B(\kj_l)$ is as required.
+As the Mukai vector does not depend on the choice of the line, this holds for any line $l\subseteq Y$.